 Innovative Materials and Trends

-The medical packaging industry is continuously evolving, with innovations paving the way for improved sterile barrier integrity:
+The medical packaging industry is continuously evolving, with innovations paving the way for improved sterile barrier integrity.
+New sterilization modalities, such as ethylene oxide, gamma radiation, and supercritical CO₂, are also influencing the development of innovative packaging materials and trends in the industry.

 1. Biodegradable Materials